 Note: Nectar discounts do not apply when you opt for financing, but Leesa lets you keep your discount.

-Click here to Save up to $100 on a Nectar mattress (note: discount may not be available if financing).
+Click here to Shop & Save Up To 40% Now on a Nectar mattress (note: discount may not be available if financing).

 The Leesa mattress consists of 3 foam layers that total up to a thickness of 10 inches.

 The top layer is the unique.
 It consists of 2 inches of LSA200 foam, a proprietary foam with latex-like qualities.
 LSA200 foam has several advantages.